gwinnem/vue-responsive-grid-layout/ROADMAP.md

 11. ~~Configurable transition duration/easing~~ — **done**, see "Recently completed" above.
 12. ~~`GridLayout.scrollToItem(id)`/`focusItem(id)`~~ — **done**, see "Recently completed" above.

-### The one "free" item — done

-`@interactjs/auto-scroll` was imported (contributing to bundle size) but never actually configured.
-Finished it: an `autoScroll` prop on `GridItem` (default `false`) sets a convenience `{ enabled: true }` default on both `dragOption`/`resizeOption`'s `autoScroll` key — which was already reachable directly for finer control, since both props are typed against and merged into interact.js's own option types, but wasn't documented as such anywhere.
-See "Recently completed" above.

 **Update**: `interact.js` (and `dragOption`/`resizeOption` along with
 it) was later removed entirely — `autoScroll` is now backed by a native `requestAnimationFrame`-driven implementation instead (see